Leigh, aka The Beardy Gardener, is a huge advocate for the power of gardening to improve health and wellbeing.

 The best times to take cuttings from salvias are mid spring, or early to mid-autumn.
 This allows plenty of opportunity for living gifts!

-Leigh will tell you very honestly that gardening has saved him.
+Leigh Johnstone, aka The Beardy Gardener, will tell you very honestly that gardening has saved him.
 Growing plants has helped with his mental health, which has been impacted by childhood trauma, depression and anxiety.

 Leigh shares the many wonderful ways his garden has brought support and joy.